 Mocha Brown Hair with Chunky Caramel Highlights

 For women craving change, try mocha brown hair with chunky caramel highlights for added dimension and texture.
-It is the perfect tone for women wanting to add brightness to their tresses.
+The dark brown hair with hints of caramel has the perfect tone for women wanting to add brightness to their tresses.
 Take a 1 ½” barrel curling iron to help create beach waves to show its seamless dimension.

 Dark Cinnamon Caramel Hair Highlights

-Dark cinnamon caramel hair highlights are delicious-looking hues that complement women with a dark base paired with a warm skin complexion for a subtle yet eye-catching luxurious new style.
+Dark cinnamon caramel hair highlights are delicious-looking hues that complement women with a dark mane, paired with a warm skin complexion for a subtle yet eye-catching luxurious new style.